Blewbsam/KNN-Song-Genre/README.md

 # spotify-top-hits
-Predict whether a song will be included in the spotify top hits playlist or not
+Analyze using various factors that constitude a song to forecast what is the song genre.

 ## introduction
 ### background information and project goal
-The aim of our project is to use various data from popular songs to determine what factors contribute to a popular song and if a new song will be a top hit.
+The aim of our project is to use various data from popular songs in order to predict what kind of genre would a song be when knowing several factors of the song.

 ### dataset used
-The dataset we will be using is a collection of the top ~1000 songs on spotify ranked by their number of streams.
+The dataset we will be using is a collection of the top ~21000 songs on spotify ranked by their number of streams.

 ## preliminary exploratory data analysis